-a.
-The proposed work will neither adversely affect reduce the significant

-- architectural features nor adversely affect reduce the character of historical, architectural, or aesthetic interest or value of the site. - b.
-In the case of construction of a new improvement, addition, building, or structure, or object upon the site, the use and exterior of such construction will not adversely affect, and will be compatible with, the use and, or exterior reduce the integrity of the site. - c.
-The denial of a Certificate of Appropriateness will deprive the owner of the property of all reasonable use of or economic return on the property. - d.
-If the request for a COA Certificate of Appropriateness involves a nondesignated site and the proposed work would not compromise prevent the potential future designation of the site. - e.
-If the applicant presents facts and clear evidence, as described below, demonstrating that failure to approve the request for a Certificate of Appropriateness will cause a hardship because of conditions peculiar to the structure or other feature involved, or damage to the property owner is unreasonable in comparison to the benefit conferred to the community, the Cultural Heritage Board may-conditionally approve such the Certificate of Appropriateness, even though it does not meet the standards set forth herein.
+- a.
+The proposed work will neither reduce the significant architectural features nor reduce the character of historical, architectural, or aesthetic interest or value of the site. - b.
+In the case of construction of a new improvement, addition, building, or structure, or object upon the site, the use and exterior of such construction will not reduce the integrity of the site. - c.
+If the request for a Certificate of Appropriateness involves a non-designated site and the proposed work would not prevent the potential future designation of the site. - d.
+If the applicant presents facts and clear evidence, as described below, demonstrating that failure to approve the request for a Certificate of Appropriateness will cause a hardship because of conditions peculiar to the structure or other feature involved, or damage to the property owner is unreasonable in comparison to the benefit conferred to the community, the Cultural Heritage Board may approve the Certificate of Appropriateness.
 The Cultural Heritage Board is authorized to request that the applicant furnish additional information, documentation, and expert testimony, the cost of which shall be paid by the applicant, to be considered by the Cultural Heritage Board as it may require for its related findings.
 In determining whether a hardship exists, the Cultural Heritage Board shall consider evidence that demonstrates any of the following: - 1.
 Denial of the application will deprive the owner of the property of all reasonable use of or economic return on the property; - 2.
-Denial of the application will diminish the value of the subject property so as to leave substantially no value; - 3.
+Denial of the application will diminish the value of the subject

+- property so as to leave substantially no value; - 3.
 Sale or rental of the property is impractical, when compared to the cost of holding such property for uses permitted in this zone; - 4.
 An adaptive reuse study has been conducted and found that utilization of the property for lawful purposes is prohibited or impractical; - 5.
 Denial of the application would damage the owner of the property unreasonably in comparison to the benefit conferred on the community; or - 6.
-All means involving County-sponsored incentives have been explored to relieve possible economic disincentives. - f.
+All means involving County-sponsored incentives have been explored to relieve possible economic disincentives. - e.
 In the event that issuance of a Certificate of Appropriateness is required by State or federal law.

 Sec.
-136671-45.
-A Requests request for a Certificates of Appropriateness shall be signed by the land property owner or their designated agent and filed with the County's Resource Management Agency for processing.
-The Requests request shall include plans and specifications, and the relationship of the proposed work to the surrounding environs environment.
-The request shall be accompanied by any other all necessary information the Cultural Heritage Board determines is required needs to make an informed judgment of the proposed work according to the standards set forth in of review pursuant to Section.
-1364-12 1371-4.
+1371-5.
+A request for a Certificate of Appropriateness shall be signed by the property owner or their designated agent and filed with the County's Resource Management Agency for processing.
+The request shall include plans and specifications, and the relationship of the proposed work to the surrounding environment.
+The request shall be accompanied by all necessary information the Cultural Heritage Board needs to make an informed judgment of the proposed work according to the standards set forth in Sec.
+1371-4.

 Sec.
-136671-56.
-If the Cultural Heritage Board or its designee, as applicable, fails to act on a request for a Certificate of Appropriateness within ninety (90) 90 days of submission of a complete COA-Certificate of Appropriateness application, a Certificate of Appropriateness shall not be required; Upon such a failure to act, a proposed projects on undesignated and designated a potential or designated or potentially eligible Cultural Heritage Sites may proceed without an approved COA-Certificate of Appropriateness, provided an action is not pending on the designation of the site, and all other necessary County permits have been obtained.
+1371-6.
+If the Cultural Heritage Board or its designee, as applicable, fails to act on a request for a Certificate of Appropriateness within 90 days of submission of a complete Certificate of Appropriateness application, a Certificate of Appropriateness shall not be required.
+Upon such a failure to act, a proposed project on a potential or designated Cultural Heritage Site may proceed without an approved Certificate of Appropriateness, provided an action is not pending on the designation of the site, and all other necessary County permits have been obtained.

 Sec.
-136671-67.
-If no building, planning zoning, land use, or other permit is required to pursue work on a designated Ventura County Landmark Cultural Heritage Site or potentially eligible site, where the owner has been notified of the site's eligible status;, then whoever is responsible for the work, whether it is the tenant, resident, or property owner, shall apply to the Cultural Heritage Board staff directly for the appropriate authorization pursuant to Sec.
-1364-12 1371 or Sec.
-1366.:
+1371-7.
+If no building, zoning, land use, or other permit is required to pursue work on a designated Ventura County Landmark, then whoever is responsible for the work, whether it is the tenant, resident, or property owner, shall apply to the Cultural Heritage Board staff directly for the appropriate authorization pursuant to Sec.
+1371.